Table of Contents:

-Antigua & Barbuda is the third island nation which offers citizenship in exchange for a donation of USD 100,000.
+Antigua & Barbuda is the third island nation that offers citizenship in exchange for a donation of USD 100,000.
 However, Antigua also has a processing fee of around USD 25,000 which raises the total cost to USD 125,000.
-This means it is not quite as competitive as Dominica and St. Lucia, but still offers good value-for-money.
+This means it is not quite as competitive as Dominica and St. Lucia but still offers good value-for-money.
 Processing time is also around 3 – 4 months.

 If one prefers the investment route, Antigua allows a USD 400,000 in real estate.
 There is also an interesting option of being able to invest USD 400,000 into a business if you are part of a group of other applicants investing USD 5 million collectively.